Presidential Scholarship Recipients Named

-Walden University awards Presidential Scholarships to graduates of a Walden master's program who are enrolled in a Walden doctoral program.
-Successful applicants demonstrate a personal, continued commitment to public service and demonstrate how the doctorate will improve their professional effectiveness.
-This year, Walden named three recipients.
+Walden University awards $5,000 Presidential Scholarships to graduates of a Walden master's program who are enrolled in a Walden doctoral program.
+Applicants must demonstrate a personal, continued commitment to public service and demonstrate how their doctorate will improve their professional effectiveness.

-Program: PhD in Public Health (Community Health Education and Promotion)
+Program: Master of Public Health, PhD in Public Health

 Title: Public Health Worker, Poulsbo, Wash. and Nepal